lrotermund/blog/content/posts/mastering-microservices.md

 with software architecture.
 Depending on the size of a project it's nearly impossible to understand and control each part of the code, whether it's a monolith or several hundreds of microservices.

-Within healthy organizations and teams there are and there will always will be natural, individual information islands.
+Within healthy organizations and teams there are and there will always be natural, individual information islands.
 This is a totally normal process of growth, professionalization, employee and project development.
 This shouldn't be handled as a problem because it's OK and sometimes even wanted.